Send the link below via email or IMCopy

 Table of Contents

-I will distinguish between atomic number, mass of an atom and average atomic mass by describing the structure of an atom and drawing a simple atomic model using information extracted from the periodic table.
+Today I will distinguish between atomic number, mass of an atom and average atomic mass So that I can describe the structure of an atom and draw a simple atomic model using information extracted from the periodic table.

 Atoms by Number - Explore

 What is the most recognizable atomic model that you remember.
 Draw a picture of a model of lithium and the distinctive parts of the model.